BrianSun-UBC/briansun.me/README.md

 # briansun.me

-Personal portfolio for Brian Sun, built as a static Vinext/React site and deployed through GitHub Pages.
+Personal portfolio and website, built as a static Vinext/React site and deployed through GitHub Pages.

 ## Local development